If your computer or device is running erratically or has suddenly slowed down for no apparent reason it may have malware

 If the antivirus software that came with your PC is no longer active because you didn't pay (lapsed subscription) your PC is not protected!

-Fortunately there is no need to spend a lot of money for a good antivirus program.
+Fortunately there is no need to spend a lot of money for a good Windows antivirus program.

 Avast Free Antivirus, and AVG Free Antivirus are good free ones.
 Download one of them from FileHippo.com or use Ninite.com to easily install the one you choose.

 Other free alternatives are Panda Free Antivirus, Bitdefender Free Antivirus and Kaspersky Free Cloud Antivirus.

 However if you feel that paying for an antivirus program is preferable then get Norton Antivirus.
 Norton has consistently received a top rating by experts from CNET, PC Magazine and PC World Magazine.
-BitDefender, Kaspersky and McAfee are other top-rated choices.
+BitDefender, McAfee and Kaspersky are other top-rated choices.